 In this article, I have attempted to explain the entities I have understood and how do they differ from each other.
 I, of course, invite other business analysts to make a comment on the concepts that I have presented.

 The next level would be companies.
-In BABoK language, this is called an enterprise.
+In the BABoK language, this is called an enterprise.
 I trust the term enterprise resource planning probably came from the same.
-ERP is a software which can manage operations across the company.
-At this level, companies allocate budget for IT activities and may try to impose standardized IT approach.
+ERP is a software that can manage operations across the company.
+At this level, companies allocate budget for IT activities and may try to impose a standardized IT approach.

 Next level, we see divisions or lines of business.
 For example, IBM has a hardware line of business, software business and IBM is into services also.

 Then comes the term called organization which handles a certain aspect of lines of business, for example, delivery aspect or human resources aspect or IT aspect.
 Most American companies call their IT department an IT organization.
 In British English, people call the company itself is an organization.
 I have heard terms like TCS / Infosys / Wipro as organizations.